Help support Harvard John A. Paulson School of Engineering and Applied Sciences. Make a gift.

 Pierce Hall

-Harvard Engineering traces its Cambridge roots to the establishment of the Lawrence Scientific School in 1847, a stone’s throw from the present-day nucleus of SEAS buildings along Oxford Street.
+Harvard Engineering traces its Cambridge roots to the establishment of the Lawrence Scientific School in 1847, which laid the foundation for what is now the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS), with facilities located both along Oxford Street in Cambridge and Western Avenue in Allston.

 Gordon McKay Laboratory of Applied Science